helloprkr/dotai_boiler/status/EOW_Status_Update_And_Preparation.md

 - Leverage the customized memory architecture and ADHD-friendly deep work blocks to achieve greater productivity and smoother context transitions.

 ### End Goal for Next Week:
-By the end of next week, we aim to have a fully functional, integrated workflow where daily routines, project updates, automation, and ADHD optimizations are being executed consistently.
-The system should feel more natural, frictionless, and tailored to Jordan Parker's personal and professional ambitions.